George Minns (1857-1862 and 1865-1866)

 Before his arrival to SJSU in 2011, Qayoumi served as president of Cal State East Bay since 2006.
 He came to Cal State East Bay from Cal State Northridge, where he served as vice president for administration and finance and chief financial officer from 2000 until 2006, and was also a tenured professor of engineering management.
 Previously, Qayoumi served as associate vice president for administration at San Jose; director of utilities and engineering services, director of technical services, and staff engineer, University of Cincinnati, Ohio.
 In addition, Qayoumi served as an engineer on a variety of projects in the United Arab Emirates and Saudi Arabia.

 Susan W. Martin, Interim President (August 2015 - Present)

-Dr. Susan W. Martin joined San Jose State University (SJSU) as interim president August 18, 2015 after serving for the previous seven years as president of Eastern Michigan University (EMU).
+Dr. Susan W. Martin joined San Jose State University as interim president August 18, 2015 after serving for the previous seven years as president of Eastern Michigan University.
 Martin earlier served as provost and vice chancellor of academic affairs at the University of Michigan-Dearborn, where she was involved in allocating budgetary resources, increasing enrollment and faculty support.
 Martin has a doctorate and an MBA in accounting from Michigan State University, and a bachelor’s degree in public speaking from Central Michigan University.
-Visit President Susan W. Martin’s homepage.
+Visit the president's website.